soondubu137/resume-website/src/projects/go-url-shortener.md

 ## Project Architecture

-An illustration of the architectural design of this project:
+An illustration of the project architecture:

 ![go-url-shortener-structure](./images/url-shortener-structure.png)